What is a Real Estate Appraiser Trainee?

 As a licensed real estate appraiser trainee, you will be able to complete inspections and appraisal reports under the direct supervision of a certified appraiser.
 However, the amount of work you do depends on the amount your supervisory appraiser allows you to do.
 He or she may just give you the task of researching property data and filling out reports.
 Ideally, the supervisory appraiser is a mentor who works with you through the entire appraisal process, helping and guiding you and answering questions.
 Finding a mentor (especially a good mentor) and obtaining experience hours is probably the most challenging part of becoming a real estate appraiser.

 In order to become a trainee in most states, you must complete 75 hours of per-licensing coursework with passage of exams.
 Beginning in 2015, many states are now requiring trainee and supervisors to complete a 4-7 hour course on this topic.
 However, no formal training or state exam are required.
-To learn the exact requirements for your state, see State Appraiser Requirements or click on your state on the map below.

 Real estate appraising is a diverse field.
 There are many different factors and scenarios you will encounter and each appraisal assignment is unique.
 After completing your first few appraisals, you will understand the purpose of field work under a supervisory appraiser and on the job training (which can take 1-5 years, depending on your states minimum time requirements and how often you can do appraisal work).
 It requires specialized knowledge.
 Obtaining your trainee license demonstrates that you have the elementary knowledge necessary to begin your journey.